-This recipe that I am sharing is not a typical recipe that you might think about when using soy sauce but it comes together wonderfully and I hope that you give it a try!
+This tofu salad recipe that I am sharing is not a typical recipe that you might think about when using soy sauce, but it comes together wonderfully, and I hope that you give it a try!

 Savory Tofu, Cherry, Pecan Green Salad

-Using soy sauce in this salad works well because it helps caramelize the tofu and it is so flavorful that even meat eaters will love it.
+Using soy sauce in this marinated tofu salad works well because it helps caramelize the tofu and it is so flavorful that even meat eaters will love it.
 But for hard core carnivores out there, the marinade can easily be used for chicken or even shrimp.
-The balsamic vinaigrette uses soy sauce in place of table salt so it needs less sodium and it adds lots of umami flavor!
+The balsamic vinaigrette uses soy sauce in place of table salt, so it needs less sodium, and it adds lots of umami flavor!

 Makes 4 servings of salad.